Hexagram 50 · ䷱

 Food in cauldron—be careful where you go.
 Enemies envious but no blame in the end.

-The handle of the cauldron is altered.
+The handle of the ting is altered.
 One is impeded in his way of life.
 The fat of the pheasant is not eaten.
 Once rain falls, remorse is spent.
-In the end, good fortune comes.
+Good fortune comes in the end.

 Small Image